Canada

 • Newfoundland and Labrador: Maintains stability in its PNP streams, offering a clear pathway for qualified candidates.

-Canada Open Work Permit: Who can apply and Application Process July 2024
+Canada Open Work Permit: Who can apply and Application Process August 2024

 Are You a Small or Medium-Sized Business Owner in Canada?